facebookresearch/habitat-challenge/README.md

     wget https://dl.fbaipublicfiles.com/habitat/data/baselines/v2/ddppo_objectnav_habitat2023_challenge_baseline_v1.pth
     ```

 1. To submit your entry via EvalAI, you will need to build a docker file.
-We provide Dockerfiles ready to use with the DD-PPO baselines in `docker/ObjectNav_ddppo_baseline.Dockerfile`.
+We provide Dockerfiles ready to use with the DD-PPO baselines in `docker/{ObjectNav, ImageNav}_ddppo_baseline.Dockerfile`.
 For the sake of completeness, we describe how you can make your own Dockerfile below.
 If you just want to test the baseline code, feel free to skip this bullet because  ```ObjectNav_ddppo_baseline.Dockerfile``` is ready to use.
-    1. You may want to modify the `ObjectNav_ddppo_baseline.Dockerfile` to include PyTorch or other libraries.
+    1. You may want to modify the `{ObjectNav, ImageNav}_ddppo_baseline.Dockerfile` to include PyTorch or other libraries.
 To install pytorch, ifcfg and tensorboard, add the following command to the Docker file:
         ```dockerfile
         RUN /bin/bash -c ". activate habitat; pip install ifcfg torch tensorboard"
         ```
-    1. You change which ```agent.py``` and which ``submission.sh`` script is used in the Docker, modify the following lines and replace the first agent.py or submission.sh with your new files.:
+    1. You change which ```agent.py``` and which ``submission.sh`` script is used in the Docker, modify the following lines and replace the first agent.py or submission.sh with your new files:
         ```dockerfile
         ADD agents/agent.py agent.py
         ADD submission.sh submission.sh
         ```
     1. Do not forget to add any other files you may need in the Docker, for example, we add the ```demo.ckpt.pth``` file which is the saved weights from the DD-PPO example code.

     1. Finally, modify the submission.sh script to run the appropriate command to test your agents.
-The scaffold for this code can be found ```agent.py``` and the DD-PPO specific agent can be found in ```habitat_baselines_agents.py```.
-In this example, we only modify the final command of the ObjectNav docker: by adding the following args to submission.sh ```--model-path demo.ckpt.pth --input-type rgbd```.
+The scaffold for this code can be found in ```agent.py``` and the DD-PPO specific agent can be found in ```habitat_baselines_agents.py```.
+In this example, we only modify the final command of the ObjectNav/ImageNav docker: by adding the following args to submission.sh ```--model-path demo.ckpt.pth --input-type rgbd```.
 The default submission.sh script will pass these args to the python script.
 You may also replace the submission.sh.

 1. Once your Dockerfile and other code is modified to your satisfaction, build it with the following command.
     ```bash
-    docker build . --file docker/ObjectNav_ddppo_baseline.Dockerfile -t objectnav_submission
+    docker build . --file docker/{ObjectNav, ImageNav}_ddppo_baseline.Dockerfile -t {objectnav, imagenav}_submission
     ```
-1. To test locally simple run the ```scripts/test_local_objectnav.sh``` script.
+1. To test locally simple run the ```scripts/test_local_{objectnav, imagenav}.sh``` script.
 If the docker runs your code without errors, it should work on Eval-AI.
 The instructions for submitting the Docker to EvalAI are listed above.
 1. Happy hacking!

 ## Citing Habitat Challenge 2023